kesenzhao/UV-CoT/README.md

 To reproduce the iterative training process in the paper, you need to do the following steps for 4 times:
 - **S1.
 Data generation.**

-  Follow the instructions in [data generation](https://github.com/RLHF-V/RLAIF-V?tab=readme-ov-file#data-generation) to generate preference pairs for the base model.
+  Follow the instructions in Preference Data Curation to generate preference pairs for the base model.
 Convert the generated jsonl file to huggingface parquet.
 - **S2.
 Change training config.**

   In dataset code, replace data_path [here](muffin/data/datasets.py#L38) to your data path.